Whole Foods Says Watermelon Butter & Booze-Free Beer Will Rule 2020

 Whole Foods isn’t just a grocery store with a dizzying array of health-friendly foods known for consuming one’s Whole Paycheck, but it’s also a place to look into the future of food.
-First, it’s at Whole Foods, then it shows up at your local convenience store — consider new staples like seaweed snacks, kale chips, and kombucha, for example.
+First, it’s at Whole Foods, then it shows up at your local supermarket — consider new staples like seaweed snacks, kale chips, and kombucha, for example.
 Just call it trickle-down food trend economics.
-After all, if people are willing to pay $50 for it, it must be good.
+After all, if people are willing to pay a pretty penny for it, it must be good.

 So, when Whole Foods releases its annual predictions for next year’s top food trends, we listen up.
 Last year, they anticipated the CBD craze and sustainable packaging.
 For 2020, these are three of their top picks.